 It depends on your circumstances.
 There have been a number of instances where charities and government have provided funding for our Omeo customers.
 It is situational based on the applicants financial/health circumstances.

 An Omeo is ideal for crowd-funding friends, family, interest groups or public campaigns.
-There are a number of foundations and charities that will assist, we have heard of charities running competitions (for an Omeo).
+There are a number of foundations and charities that will assist, we have even heard of charities running competitions (for an Omeo).

 The controls can be located on either side (left or right) of the Omeo.
 The Joystick is at the front, and the on/off, steering mode and seat control adjustment controls are at the rear – to avoid accidental knocking.